dhruvasagar/dotfiles/slides/tmux.md

 - Tmux can be used on a remote server
 - Tmux is significantly more lightweight
-- Tmux can be used on any terminal and your experience is consistent, eliminating dependency on external tools
+- Tmux can be used on any terminal and your experience is consistent, eliminating dependency on external (GUI) tools
 - Tmux TUI is significantly more succinct and IMO makes better use of real estate
 - Tmux windows & panes are optimized for keyboard navigation, so you don't